gfredericks/debug-repl/README.md

 The `unbreak!!` function (with two `!`s) will cancel all further breakpoints for the remainder of the original evaluation's scope.

+### `catch-break!`

+A macro which will break only if the wrapped code throws an exception.

 ## TODOs

 - Implement `(throw! ex-fn)` for unbreaking and causing the original